By : Ecole de Paris du Management

 Date : 2006

 Location : France / Paris

-Company Description : The report includes a summary of the presentation plus a report of Q&A session ( English version) (10 pages)
+Company Description : The document is a report of the speaker presentation and the Q&A Session.
+(10 pages)

 Organizer : Ecole de Paris du ManagementThe École de Paris du management was created in 1993.
 Under its auspices, researchers and professionals talk about subjects which open the way for discussion ensuring a high quality of oral and written work.
 Although short-term concerns are the basis for these exchanges, the approach adopted reflects long-term issues.
 These include helping change the views which researchers, participants and public opinion have of the way in which private and public affairs are conducted